 The Milwaukee County Diversity Committee is always welcoming new members

-MAY IS ASIAN-PACIFIC HERITAGE MONTH
+SEPTEMBER IS HISPANIC HERITAGE MONTH

 The Milwaukee County Diversity Committee strives to honor inclusiveness, advocating for education, awareness, acceptance, and outreach in the workplace and community.

 Effectively communicate the works of the Diversity Committee to all stakeholders.

 Promote initiatives that enhance the quality of life through inclusion and engagement.

 Provide leadership; promote equality and acceptance for all differences through education and outreach.

 The full Diversity Committee is made up of department committees with members from the following Milwaukee County Departments:

 Aging, Child Support Services, Office of the Comptroller, Corporation Counsel, County Clerk, County Treasurer, Court Services, District Attorney, Facilities, Family Care, Fleet Management, Human Resources, Medical Examiner, Parks and Recreation, Personnel Review Board, Sheriff, and Zoo.

 BECOME A MEMBER TODAY!